The MQ-1 Predator Unmanned Military Aerial Vehicle

 An unsuccessful attack on a Taliban leader less than a month after the Sept.
 11 attacks was the first time a Predator was used for combat.
 A decade later, Predators surpassed 1 million combat hours in the air, and two years after that, the number already had doubled to 2 million.

 Operational Use and Success

-Typically, a Predator aircraft can travel as far as 400 nautical miles from its base camp and stay airborne over a designated area for more than 10 hours before returning.
-This has made the Predator ideal for reconnaissance missions and intelligence gathering.
+A Predator aircraft could travel as far as 400 nautical miles from its base camp and stay airborne over a designated area for more than 10 hours before returning.
+This made it ideal for reconnaissance missions and intelligence gathering.
 The longest recorded flight by a Predator aircraft was 40 hours.

-Unmanned Aerial Vehicles also keep pilots out of harm’s way.
-However, the aircraft has run into problems in bad weather conditions.
-Several early versions of the Predators crashed due to icy conditions – drawing criticism from some politicians.
-These problems have since been corrected with a de-icing system.
+UAVs also keep pilots out of harm’s way.
+However, the aircraft ran into problems in bad weather conditions.
+Several early versions of the Predator crashed due to icy conditions, but the problems were corrected with a de-icing system.

 Some drone strikes, carried out by U.S. military or CIA personnel, have resulted in the deaths of American citizens.
 A high-profile example was Abdulrahman Anwar al-Awlaki, a 16-year-old Yemeni-American whose father was suspected of being a member of Al Qaeda.
 He and his father both were killed in separate drone strikes ordered by President Barack Obama in 2011.

 Such instances have raised questions about the justification for killing U.S. citizens without due process.
 In the case of al-Awlaki, the killing took place in Yemen, where the U.S. was not at war.
 Supporters of drone strikes have argued that they are an effective means of targeting terrorist leaders without putting pilots or other U.S. military personnel in direct harm.